gap-system/gap/INSTALL.md

 * Readline
 ----------

-GAP now also uses the external library Readline (see http://www.gnu.org/software/readline) for better command line editing.
+GAP optionally also uses the external library Readline (see
+<http://www.gnu.org/software/readline>) for better command line
+editing.
 GAP will use this library by default if it is available on your system.
 You can configure Readline use as follows: